hopperlopip/SCPSL-ModPatch/README.md

 ## Creating your own mod-patches:
 In order to create and use your own mod-patches you need to use `patchinfo.json` files.
 What is it?
-It it special json that contains all patch data that ModPatch needs.
+It it special json that contains all patch data that ModPatch needs.<br/>
+The "clean" version of the `patchinfo.json`, named `patchinfo_template.json`, is located [here](Shared_Files/patchinfo_template/patchinfo_template.json) or in the root folder of the ModPatch program.

 Here is an example of patching versions from 10.1.0 to 11.1.4:
 ```json